alekseyzimin/masurca/README.md

 •	if you noticed that CABOG failed due to lack of disk space, then, after freeing some space, simply run

-$/install_path/MaSuRCA-X.X.X/bin/masurca config.txt and execute  'assemble.sh'
+$/install_path/MaSuRCA-X.X.X/bin/masurca config.txt and execute  `assemble.sh`

-•	if you noticed that you omitted or misspecified one of the jumping library files, add the files to the DATA section of config.txt and run $/install_path/ MaSuRCA-X.X.X/bin/masurca config.txt and execute 'assemble.sh'
+•	if you noticed that you omitted or misspecified one of the jumping library files, add the files to the DATA section of config.txt and run $/install_path/ MaSuRCA-X.X.X/bin/masurca config.txt and execute `assemble.sh`

-•	if error correction failed then remove the files named '??.cor.fa' and then run $/install_path/ MaSuRCA-X.X.X/bin/masurca config.txt and execute 'assemble.sh'
+•	if error correction failed then remove the files named `??.cor.fa` and then run $/install_path/ MaSuRCA-X.X.X/bin/masurca config.txt and execute `assemble.sh`

 # Assembly result.
 The final assembly scaffolds file is under CA/ or CA.mr...../ and named final.genome.scf.fasta.